Opinion: Why are all the men on Love Island this year so objectively terrible?

 The fragile male ego, it is truly eyewatering.
 So is the toxic masculinity – and so, may I say, are the red flags.

-Gemma, babes: if a man is so deeply insecure that he can’t handle you having a casual bit of “flirty bants” (thanks, Billy.
+Gemma, babes: you don’t want to be with a man so deeply insecure that he can’t handle you having a casual bit of “flirty bants” (thanks, Billy.
 You may look like an infant who’s found itself accidentally grown, like the kid in Boss Baby, and you may wear clothes that look like my grandma’s Bristol Pountney & Co Ltd decorative blue plates – the good ones, the ones we use at Christmas – but at least you got it right: it was “bants”, the kind we all enjoy, the kind that gives a little kick to your day, the kind that makes doing things like work or shopping or waiting for a bus more enjoyable, the kind nobody in their right mind with healthy self-esteem could complain about).

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here